Prince of Persia: Spin-offs and remakes

 The first spin-off of the series was developed alongside and released in the same year as The Two Thrones for the Nintendo DS.
 Battles of Prince of Persia is a turn-based strategy game set between The Sands of Time and Warrior Within.
 It received mediocre reviews from critics.

 In 2007, Gameloft and Ubisoft released Prince of Persia Classic, an enhanced remake of the original Prince of Persia for Java ME, Android, iOS, Xbox 360 (XBLA), and PlayStation 3 (PSN).
+It is developed by Gameloft's internal studio Gameloft Montreal.
 The visual style was upgraded to resemble Prince of Persia: The Sands of Time, and the Prince himself was given some additional moves, such as the ability to roll, backflip, wall jump and stop time briefly during combat.
 However, the core gameplay remains the same as the original – the player must defeat Jaffar within one hour while watching out for the many traps and defeating the guards they encounter.

 There have been a number of mobile games for Java ME-based phones developed by Gameloft, some based on older PC or console titles with 2D graphics and others loosely based on contemporary games but with 2D graphics and different gameplay due to technology constraints.
 Gameloft has also developed some ports for both the iPhone and the iPad.
 The first spin-off by Gameloft was titled Prince of Persia: Harem Adventures, released for Java phones in 2003.
-Specifically, the company has developed HD remakes of the original Prince of Persia in 2007, and its sequel The Shadow and the Flame in July 2013.
+Specifically, the company has developed (via its Gameloft Montreal studio) HD remakes of the original Prince of Persia in 2007, and its sequel (via Gameloft Pune, a studio which now belongs to Ubisoft) The Shadow and the Flame in July 2013.